Danychr1/-VProfile-Project-Setup-LOCAL-/README.md

 Core Components: Vagrant, VirtualBox, Git Bash, Scripts, Commands

-# Flow of Execution
+# II Flow of Execution
-* 1 Begin by setting up the tools mentioned in the Prerequisite Video.
+ 1 Begin by setting up the tools mentioned in the Prerequisite Video.

 Clone the source code repository.